donghyunkim39/End-to-End-Self-Driving-with-ViT-Based-Multi-View-Perception-and-Intention-Aware-View-Weighting/README.md

 # End-to-End-Self-Driving-with-ViT-Based-Multi-View-Perception-and-Intention-Aware-View-Weighting
 This work proposes an end-to-end autonomous driving model that dynamically adjusts attention across left, front, and right views based on the human driver’s driving intention, and further refines view importance according to road complexity even under the same intention.

+📌 Overview
+---
+This repository accompanies the research titled :

+"End-to-End Self-Driving with ViT-Based Multi-View Perception and Intention-Aware View Weighting" by Dong-Hyun Kim and Yong-Gu Lee

+And

+This repository provides a dataset collected in the CARLA simulator (v0.9.15) for End-to-End autonomous driving research.
+The dataset includes synchronized multi-view camera images (left, front, right), corresponding steering commands, vehicle speed, and High-Level Commands (HLC), all obtained using CARLA’s built-in Autopilot.